stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

 You can filter the requested permissions with the following query parameters:

- - targetId=unr:id:1,urn:id:2 to get the permissions targeting entities with id urn:id:1 and urn:id:2
+ - `targetId=urn:id:1,urn:id:2` to get the permissions targeting entities with id urn:id:1 and urn:id:2
+ - `targetType=MyType` to get the permissions targeting entities matching the corresponding type (note: the field support complex entity type selection as defined in section 4.17 of the specification)

- - assignee=my:assignee to get the permissions assigned to “my:assignee”
+ - `assignee=my:assignee` to get the permissions assigned to “my:assignee”

- - assigner=my:assigner to get the permissions created by “my:assigner”
+ - `assigner=my:assigner` to get the permissions created by “my:assigner”

- - action=read to get the permissions giving the right to read
+ - `action=read` to get the permissions giving the right to read
    - the default value is admin
    - also return the actions including the requested action (i.e requesting write permissions also return admin and own permissions)

- - targetType=MyType to get the permissions targeting entities matching the corresponding type (note: the field support complex entity type selection as defined in section 4.17 of the specification)

 You can ask to retrieve the entity and the assignee information in the same request by adding `details=true` in the query parameters.
 In addition you can filter what property of the target entity you want to retrieve by adding `detailsPick=attr1`

 Other parameter:
- - sysAttrs=true  include createdAt and modifiedAt properties
+ - `sysAttrs=true` to include `createdAt` and `modifiedAt` properties

-This endpoint supports the usual pagination parameters.
-They are functionally identical to the query entities operation :
+This endpoint supports the usual pagination parameters (`count`, `limit`, `offset`).
+They are functionally identical to the query entities operation.
- - count
- - limit
- - offset

 #### Query the permissions assigned to you